FindArticles FindArticles

 Table of Contents

-• Why Spotify’s picks go off track
+• Why Spotify’s picks miss the mark

-• What I changed to retrain Spotify
+• What I did to retrain Spotify

-• Third‑party tools that actually help
+• Third‑party tools that really work

-• What changed—and how I measure it
+• What has changed — and how I measure it

 • Bottom line